ruanyf/css-modules-demos/README.md

 };
 ```

-In above codes, we import a CSS object `style` from `App.css`, and use a class names as its properties such as `style.title`.
+In above codes, we import a CSS module from [`App.css`](https://github.com/ruanyf/css-modules-demos/blob/master/demo01/components/App.css) into a `style` object, and use `style.title` to represent a class name.

-The following is a very plain `App.css`.

 ```css
 .title {